AmanBhanse/React-Todo-Advance/README.md

 ## Build and run the App

--   open terminal in your project , and just run `npm i`.
+-   open terminal in your project , and run command `npm i`.
--   then run `npm start`
+-   then run command `npm start`